Binary Tree Recursive/Level Traversal

 .

-That's a great question, let me explain.
+This is a great question, and I'll explain.

 Important

-pointer moves in the tree is fixed.
+pointer moving through the tree is fixed.

 However, the effect can vary depending on where you write the code within the traverse